 The educational impact the fellowship offers will be executed in a variety of sports medicine care settings.

-At these locations the fellow will be responsible for clinical decisions which will include but not be limited to injections, casting, laceration repair, taping and strapping, making of orthotics, physical therapy, x-rays, athletic injuries, chronic pain and musculoskeletal ultrasound.
+At these locations the fellow will be responsible for clinical decisions which will include but not be limited to injections, splinting and casting, laceration repair, taping and strapping, making of orthotics, physical therapy, x-rays, athletic injuries, chronic pain and musculoskeletal ultrasound.

 Additional and unique experiences of the fellowship are: